redeslab/docs/docs/ubuntu.md

+!> Please Use Dapp Pirate to check the version 1.0.0_gr's Pool and Miner: https://tsfr.io/6yyarz

 ### Download and save the file using the source file name

 ```console
 $ mkdir pool